Pikecillo/chaos-crypt/README.md

 ![Plain image](res/img/watercolor.jpg)

-Text Dependent Encryption keys are 576-bit long.
-This is what happens when a single bit of the key is flipped.
+This is what happens when we try to recover the image using a slightly tampered key.
+Text Dependent Encryption keys are 576-bit long, here one single bit of the key was flipped.

 ![Slightly different key](res/img/bit-flip.jpg)